xprova/bisect-tau/README.md

 ```

 For a quick sanity check, the tool will also produce a semi-log plot of window
 size vs. settling time.
-If bisection was successful, there will be a clear
+If everything went correctly, there will be a clear
 straight line segment showing the exponential relationship from which Tau and
 Tw were calculated.